JuliaLang/www.julialang.org/manual/types/index.md

 Since the `bar` field is unconstrained in type, any value will do;
 the value for `baz` must be an `Int` and `qux` must be a `Float64`.

-The signature of the default constructor is taken directly from the field type declarations `(Any,Int,Float64)`, so arguments must match:
+The signature of the default constructor is taken directly from the field type declarations `(Any,Int,Float64)`, so arguments must match this implied type signature:

     julia> Foo((), 23.5, 1)
     no method Foo((),Float64,Int64)